vesavvo/design_patterns/markdown/assignments/proxy.md

 The list of available documents is stored in a `Library` object.
 It contains a `HashMap` of (document identifier, document) pairs.
 Allow storing both the real documents (that is, unprotected documents) as well as proxy objects (with protection) in the library.
 A common interface helps you here.

-The proxy should have a method `getContent()` that takes the document identifier and returns the document content for an allowed user.
+The proxy should have a method `getContent()` that returns the document content for an allowed user.
 For a protected document, the proxy uses the `AccessControlService` object to check if the user is allowed to access the document.

 The proxy also has the `getCreationDate()` method that simply returns the creation date of the document without any access control checks.